OfirTheOne/guardian/README.md

 [
   {
-    "massege": "name & address are required",
+    "message": "name & address are required",
     "target": null,
     "path": "data.address",
     "layerKey": 1
   },
   {
-    "massege": "all items in list are required", "target": [
+    "message": "all items in list are required", "target": [
       2,
       null